 Annual enrollment occurs during October of each year.
 During this time benefit plan changes may be made.
 These changes are effective on January 1.

 Coverage changes may also be done through the State Health Plan/NCFlex online enrollment system with qualifying life events (QLE’s).
-Such events are defined as birth, death, divorce, gain of dependent benefits, loss of dependent benefits, adoption, changing in Medicaid/CHIP status, etc.
+Such events are defined as birth, death, divorce, gain of dependent benefits, loss of dependent benefits, adoption, changing in Medicaid/CHIP status, etc. Documentation is required for these life events and must be uploaded in the online enrollment system.

 Coverage changes are effective the first day of the month following the date of the life event except for a birth.
 The effective date for the birth of a child will be the month they are born regardless of the date of birth.
 It is important to put correct dates in the online enrollment system.
 For example, your spouse is on your health plan, but gets a job with his/her own health coverage which goes into effect on June 1.
 You would select “gain of dependent benefits” and list a May 31 date of coverage.
 By doing this, your spouse would be removed from you health plan on June 1.
 If you list June 1, then the spouse would not be removed until July 1.
 If adding dependents (spouse and/or children), you will need to provide dependent verfications.
 Visit the State Health Plan web site to see these dependent verifications.